vimalkodoth/ant-design-pro-admin-starterkit/README.md

-# IIAI Admin Dashboard FE based on Ant Design
+# Admin Dashboard + Ant Design PRO + TS

-This project is is a starter kit for ReactJS admin FE apps.
+This project is is a starter kit for ReactJS based admin dashboard with Ant Design Pro.
 Follow is the quick guide for how to use.

 ## Environment Prepare